About the destination

 History

-The wildlife in Svalbard is extraordinary.
-After almost 40 years as a sanctuary, the polar bear and walrus populations have shown a healthy increase.
-The animals are relatively unafraid of humans, even showing signs of curiosity.
-There are around 3 000 polar bears in the area and during our expedition cruise the chances of seeing them are very good indeed.
-Likewise we can hope to be charmed by the enigmatic walrus – whilst many of our guests come to see a polar bear, many return with a newfound love for this blubbery, ‘tooth-walking sea cow’!
+To most visitors, Svalbard is a life changing experience.
+It is a truly magic world with midnight sun and pack ice, glittering glaciers and exceptional wildlife – not far from the North Pole.
+The exact number of polar bears is hard to measure since the bears move across huge areas.
+During an expedition cruise, however, there are great chances to encounter some of them.
 The ice plays a central role in the Arctic ecosystem, which is both unique and vulnerable.
 In many ways, the mammals are Svalbard’s very soul.
 Half of the 22 species of mammal that live on land and ice and in the sea around Svalbard are whales.
 Svalbard reindeer and Arctic fox are the only mammals that live entirely on land.

 Svalbard has a rich bird life, particularly sea birds that nest in large colonies.
 More than 200 bird species have been observed in Svalbard and its surrounding waters, but only a few species nest here.
 Four species account for 95% of Svalbard’s abundant bird life: Brünnich’s guillemot, the northern fulmar, the little auk and the black-legged kittiwake.
 Nowhere else on earth do you find birds in such impressive numbers this far north.